-In some ways, a healthy human body can be likened to a fine tuned, quality engine.
+In some ways, a healthy human body can be likened to a fine-tuned, quality engine.
 A solid engine is more than mechanically sound, it has also been given the proper fluids and fuels necessary to operate.
-It might have gas, but without oil, there will be problems.
+It might have gas, but without oil, there will be concerns.
 Conversely, adequate oil and inadequate gas is also a recipe for disaster.
 Your body is similar, it needs calories (fuel) for operating energy, but it also needs quality calories with certain vitamins, minerals, and nutrients in the proper proportions.
 Often times we hear about malnutrition and not getting enough vitamins and minerals, but what happens if you get too much?
 Can that be bad?
 Natural or not, many things do have an upper limit and calcium is no exception; too much can, in fact, be detrimental.

 What is Hypercalcemia?

 Calcium supplements that contain calcium citrate and calcium carbonate are not very efficient and, by some estimates, only 1-2% of the calcium in these forms will ever even reach your bones.
 Much of it is cast off into soft tissues throughout the body to form calcium deposits and even calcium phosphate shells around nanobacteria, which are then protected against the body’s immune response.
-This may lead to chronic inflammation and plaque formation.
+This may lead to chronic irritation and plaque formation.

 Sarcoidosis is an inflammatory disease that can present non-specific symptoms and be hard to identify.
 Symptoms can appear intermittently and vary greatly; they might include nausea, vomiting, indeterminate abdominal pain, constipation, and kidney failure.
 Calcium intoxication symptoms are similar and sarcoidosis has often been confused with hypercalcemia.